brunophilipe/TIC-80/README.md

 git submodule update
 ```

 Project file can be found in Xcode folder.

-Select the iOS or tvOS target to build.
+⚠️ **Make sure to select the iOS or tvOS target for the build to succeed.**

 # TIC-80 issues tracker and wiki